nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/HTTPConnector.rst

         :param $path: The path of the item to be posted.
         :type $exists: string
         :param $exists: Specifies action to take if item exists.
+        :type $uploadProgressCallback: mixed
+        :param $uploadProgressCallback: The upload progress callback function.
+This function should take 'downloadSize', 'downloadedSize', 'uploadSize', 'uploadedSize' as arguments.
         :returns: The posts http status.

     .. php:method:: put($url)